Kalvium-Program/CA3-js-live-project-boilerplate/README.md

 ## Task:

-Using [this link](https://www.themealdb.com/api/json/v1/1/categories.php) your task is to construct a webpage as shown below.
+Using [this api](https://www.themealdb.com/api/json/v1/1/categories.php), your task is to construct a webpage as shown below.

 #### Note: you need not be accurate with colors or margin -- but the structure of the website must be same.

 ![](https://s3.ap-south-1.amazonaws.com/kalvi-education.github.io/front-end-web-development/demo-js-ca3-project.png)

+## Resources:
+The above api was taken from [](https://www.themealdb.com/api.php)